What is credit?

 It matters to you

-Used responsibly, credit can get you to where you want to be, quicker than you might think.
+Used responsibly, credit can get you to where you want to be, quicker than you might think, but it’s important that you don’t take on debts you can’t afford and risk financial distress.

-That’s why we take our ‘Fair Value’ ethos seriously.
-By taking care of your creditworthiness, we’ll help you achieve your financial goals and make your life better – not worse.
+By taking care of your creditworthiness, we can help you grow your financial achieve your financial goals and grow.

 It matters to us